 If we didn’t have to catch the ferry back to Townsville, a Magnetic Island sunset cruise would have definitely been my choice.

 That’s the recommendation that came first when we asked locals about watching the sunset on Magnetic Island.
 It makes sense.
 Unfortunately, you need a 4WD to reach West Point so this one didn’t make it to our list.

 If our ferry had been a bit later, or if the sunset had been a bit earlier, I would have done the Forts Walk for sunset.
 We were there during the full moon so the 360-degree views would have been an excellent opportunity to see the full moon rise at the same time!

 But even if we had run back to the car, we would have missed the ferry back to Townsville.
 If you choose this option, make sure you have a headlamp to find your way back safely.

 I’ve seen photos of the sunset on Horseshoe Bay that were dreamy.
 The sun doesn’t go down on the ocean horizon, but just behind the headland.
 It’s close enough to get vibrant colours on the water.
 Head to the Eastern end for the best views of the sunset.

 That’s where we ended up going.
-We didn’t have time earlier in the day to check out that side of the island and as it was a reputed spot for a Magnetic Island sunset, it sounded like a great choice.
+We didn’t have time earlier in the day to check out that side of the island.
+But as it was a reputed spot for a Magnetic Island sunset, it sounded like a great choice.
 And we weren’t disappointed!

 The best time to visit Magnetic Island